aimee-mcneil-melville/ToDo-Full-Stack/README.md

  - Initially, the subreddit is hardcoded into `LoadSubreddit`.
 If you use the component's state to keep track of the subreddit (using onChange), you'll be able to add it to the action you dispatch.

 _As a user, I want to view not just the title, but also a date and time and a short summary of each post so that I can preview the content._
+ - reddit returns us the time a post was created in seconds, if you find your date is far in the past try multiplying it by 1000 to use milliseconds instead

 ## Try this next